Skip to main content

 Bentley provides a number of competitive scholarships for students applying for faculty-led programs each year.
 Students that apply through Bentley's Faculty-Led Intl Course/GBE Funding Application will be considered for ALL of the below scholarships:

-To apply, students must FIRST create an application in BentleyAbroad for their preferred faculty-led course.
-After creating a course application, students may use this link to create a scholarship application.
-After answering all application questions, students should hit "submit".
+To apply, students must create both a scholarship AND course application in BentleyAbroad.
+After answering application questions, students should hit “submit”.
 Please email ga_study_abroad@bentley.edu with any questions.

 While some scholarships may have their own requirements, to apply for a scholarship in general students must meet the following requirements: